mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Nevertheless a solid TL8 economy emerged, finding markets for its goods among lower–tech worlds nearby.

-Along the way Arden’s governmental structure ossified.
+Along the way Arden's governmental structure ossified.
 Although officially government personnel are elected in practice they can only be elected from among the ranks of the Arden Society, a select group whose members earn their place through financial contributions or